Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Installation of threaded rivets

-Since the length of the angle aluminum is shorter than the width of the panels, we just centered it roughly and transferred the hole locations with a marker.
-Using the same drill bit as before, we used our hand drill to drill the holes we had marked on the solar panels.
+Since the length of the angle aluminum is shorter than the width of the panels, we just roughly centered it and transferred the hole locations with a marker.
+Using the same drill bit as before, we used our hand drill to drill the holes we marked on the solar panels.

 Cleaning rust before final solar installation